aiven/devportal/docs/products/kafka/karapace/howto/enable-kafka-rest-proxy-authorization.rst

     avn service update -c kafka_rest_authorization=False SERVICE_NAME

 .. warning::
-    Enabling Apache Kafka REST proxy authorization can disrupt access for users if the Kafka access control rules have not been configured to allow this.
+    Enabling Apache Kafka REST proxy authorization can disrupt access for users if the Kafka access control rules have not been configured properly.
 For more information, see :doc:`Manage Apache Kafka® REST proxy authorization <../howto/manage-kafka-rest-proxy-authorization>`.